shionhonda/hippocampus-garden/content/blog/sushigan/index.md

 I've been a big fan of this series, and today, I finally got to release [🍣This Sushi Does Not Exist🍣](https://thissushidoesnotexist.com/), a variant that generates sushi images.
 Unlike other similar works, I here present how I built it so you can easily build your own "This Stuff Does Not Exist"!

 ## Lightweight GAN
 Recent GANs are able to generate super realistic images, while they often require a vast number of training images and prohibitively expensive computation.
 But recently, a paper by anonymous authors (currently under blind review of ICLR 2021), known as "**Lightweight GAN**", proposed a solution to this issue in an elegant way.
-They made it possible to generate *1024x1024-sized images with a few hours of training on a single GPU with 100 training samples*, using two simple technique: a skip-layer excitation module and an autoencoder-like discriminator.
+They made it possible to generate *1024x1024-sized images with a few hours of training on a single GPU with 100 training samples*, using two simple techniques: a skip-layer excitation module and an autoencoder-like discriminator.
 As well as common FFHQ face images, Lightweight GAN can even generate pokemon images, which are not so bad.

 ![](2020-12-19-17-26-47.png)